-(A) Arrearage credits shall be applied to pre-existing arrearages.

-- (B) Arrearage credits shall be sufficient to reduce, when combined with participant copayments, if any, the pre-existing arrearages to \$0.00 over a period not less than one month and not more than twenty-four months. - (C) Application of an arrearage credit to a participant account may be conditioned by the utility on one or more of the following: - (i) the receipt of regular participant payments toward bills for current usage; or - (ii) the payment of a participant copayment toward the arrearages so long as the participant copayment does not exceed one percent of gross household income. - (D) Should the participant exit the program prior to the full forgiveness of all preexisting arrearages, the amount of remaining pre-existing arrearages shall become due in accordance with the utilities tariff filed under rules 4401, 4407, and 4408. - (E) Pre-existing arrears under this subparagraph shall not serve as the basis for the termination of service for nonpayment or as the basis for any other utility collection activity while the customer is participating in the safe harbor program. - (F) A participant may receive arrearage credits under this section even if that participant does not receive a credit toward current bills, if the participant enters into and maintains a levelized budget billing plan. - (VIII) Portability of benefits.
+- (A) Arrearage credits shall be applied to pre-existing arrearages. - (B) Arrearage credits shall be sufficient to reduce, when combined with participant copayments, if any, the pre-existing arrearages to \$0.00 over a period not less than one month and not more than twenty-four months. - (C) Application of an arrearage credit to a participant account may be conditioned by the utility on one or more of the following: - (i) the receipt of regular participant payments toward bills for current usage; or - (ii) the payment of a participant copayment toward the arrearages so long as the participant's copayment total dollar amount does not exceed one percent of gross household income.

+- (D) Should the participant exit the program prior to the full forgiveness of all preexisting arrearages, the amount of remaining pre-existing arrearages shall become due in accordance with the utilities tariff filed under rules 4401, 4407, and 4408. - (E) Pre-existing arrears under this subparagraph shall not serve as the basis for the termination of service for nonpayment or as the basis for any other utility collection activity while the customer is participating in the program. - (F) A participant may receive arrearage credits under this section even if that participant does not receive a credit toward current bills, if the participant enters into and maintains a levelized budget billing plan. - (VIII) Portability of benefits.
 A participant may continue to participate without reapplication should the participant change service addresses, but remain within the service territory of the utility providing the benefit, provided that the utility may make necessary adjustments in the levelized budget billing amount to reflect the changed circumstances.
 A participant who changes service addresses and does not remain within the service territory of the utility providing the benefit must reapply to become a participant at the participant's new service address. - (IX) Payment default provisions.
 Failure of a participant to make his or her monthly bill payments will result in a utility placing the participant in its regular collection cycle.

-Missed, partial or late payments shall not result in the removal of a participant from the program. - (f) Program implementation. - (I) Each utility shall maintain effective terms and conditions in its tariffs on file with the Commission containing its low-income program. - (ge) Cost recovery. - (I) Each utility shall address include in its filing low income tariff terms and conditions how costs of the program will be recovered.
+Missed, partial or late payments shall not result in the removal of a participant from the program. - (f) Program implementation.

+Each utility shall maintain effective terms and conditions in its tariffs on file with the Commission containing its low-income program.